k4rtik/techglider.in/content/quote/2011-10-13-unix-is-basically-a-simple-operating-system-but.markdown

 - UNIX
 ---

-UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity.
+> UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity.

-Dennis Ritchie.
+---Dennis Ritchie.
 Source: http://www.linfo.org/q_unix.html See also Ashik's post about his death - http://aashiks.in/blog/?p=270